← All workflows

 Overview

-CaseMark's Incident Response Playbook skill drafts comprehensive, defensible incident response plans tailored for legal organizations.
-It aligns the NIST SP 800-61 Rev. 2 framework with ABA ethics obligations and privilege preservation requirements, producing operational plans complete with scenario-specific playbooks, governance structures, and regulatory notification checklists.
+CaseMark's Incident Response Playbook skill drafts comprehensive, defensible incident response plans specifically designed for legal organizations.
+It aligns NIST SP 800-61 Rev. 2 cybersecurity frameworks with ABA ethics obligations and privilege preservation requirements, producing operational plans that are both technically sound and legally compliant.

-Creating an incident response plan for a legal organization is uniquely complex—it must satisfy cybersecurity best practices while simultaneously preserving attorney-client privilege and meeting ethics obligations.
-Most firms either lack a plan entirely, rely on generic IT templates that ignore legal-specific requirements, or spend weeks with consultants drafting documents that quickly become outdated.
+Creating an incident response plan for a law firm is uniquely complex—it must satisfy cybersecurity best practices while preserving attorney-client privilege and meeting ABA ethics obligations.
+Most firms either rely on generic IT templates that ignore legal-specific requirements or spend weeks manually drafting plans that are outdated before they're approved, leaving the firm exposed during a critical breach window.

 How it works

 1. 1.
-Upload your firm profile, existing policies, data map, and regulatory scope documents
+Upload your firm profile, existing security policies, and regulatory scope documents

 2. 2.
 AI analyzes your inputs and drafts a comprehensive incident response plan aligned to NIST 800-61 and ABA ethics rules

 3. 3.
-Review the generated plan, governance roles, scenario playbooks, and notification checklists
+Review the generated governance structure, playbooks, and notification checklists for your specific jurisdictions

 4. 4.
-Export the finalized playbook in your preferred format (DOCX, PDF) for distribution and training
+Export the finalized plan in your preferred format (DOCX, PDF) for distribution and training

 What you get